stackbit-projects/oceanic-tulip-ef834/content/_index.md

           email you the total due and a link to pay online.
 If camp is canceled, you will receive a full refund.
         content_align: left
-      - title: What payment types do you accept?
+      - title: What if I can't afford to go?
         title_align: left
         content: >-
           Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Donec aliquet